AqwamCreates/DataPredict/docs/TermsAndConditions.md

   * Direct Usage: Any instance where the Library is explicitly called, linked, imported, compiled, or otherwise included as part of another program, application, system, or project.

-  * Indirect Usage: Any scenario where the Library’s functionality, outputs, or capabilities are utilized, whether or not the Library is directly linked or embedded in the project.This includes intermediate layers, middleware, or third-party tools that rely on the Library to perform tasks or produce results.
+  * Indirect Usage: Any scenario where the Library’s functionality, outputs, or capabilities are utilized, whether or not the Library is directly linked or embedded in the project.
+This includes intermediate layers, middleware, or third-party tools that rely on the Library to perform tasks or produce results.

   * Dependency Relationships: Any project, software, or system that lists the Library as a dependency, either explicitly or implicitly, through build systems, package managers, or runtime requirements.